How to Increase Hand Speed - J Release

 The release is the most important part of the golf swing, and so when you're holding that release off, you're just slowing the club down.

-You want that club to get past your body as fast as humanly possible, and the only way to do that is with your wrist.
+You want that club to get past your body as fast as humanly possible, and the only way to do that is with your wrist, letting your wrist do this.

 Now you can kind of create the same effect with the club, but it's difficult because that's not really how the golf swing works.

-You can't actually get your hand to move backwards but the feeling is very much that.
+You can't actually get your hand to move backwards.

 Because what does that do to the club head?